theplatapi/ClimateStationVisualizer/README.md

       [x] Show a histogram of the temperatures from selected stations [x] Update the histogram as time progresses
 11) [] Add a spatial data structure
-       [] Add a quad tree, and query it with the view frustum.
+       [x] Add a spatial hash, and query it with the view frustum.
-       [] From that set, then eliminate points on the other side of the globe, if necessary [] quadtree or spatial hash
+       [] spatial hash
            * https://github.com/timohausmann/quadtree-js/
-           [] Convert cartographic with one decimal place to positive x, y
+           [x] Convert cartographic with one decimal place to positive x, y
                * Longitude (x) -180.0 to 180.0. ((x + 180) * 10)
                * Latitude (y) -90.0 to 90.0.    ((y + 90) * 10)
-           [] Build quadtree when reading in points
            [] Query in stationSelected function
+           [] Figure out what to do at "end" of grid.
+Area near Japan/Alaska where 120 longitude is.
+2 queries?
-           [] If slow, Figure out how to only query extend part of the tree.
-So only query newly selected areas using start and end mouse positions from movement [] Query it as the camera moves
+       [] Query it as the camera moves
 12) [] Find memory leak
         [] Test cesium no additions, running